 Blog Layout

-James Foster • Jan 08, 2024
+James Foster • January 8, 2024

-Climate Protestor Dimwit or Genius?
+Climate Protestor: Dimwit Or Genius?

 Climate protesters

 Climate protests often take many forms, ranging from peaceful marches to more disruptive actions.
 In a rather surprising turn of events, a group of climate protestors in Bristol, UK, recently decided to target electric vehicles (EVs) instead of the more commonly criticized SUVs.
 This action raises important questions about the nature of climate protests, the selection of targets, and the broader implications for environmental activism.
-OR are they just plain stupid?
+Or are they just plain stupid?

 The Unconventional Target: Electric Vehicles